simon-ritchie/apysc/docstring_markdowns/apysc/_event/custom_event_type.md

 ## Module summary

-Definitions of the custom event type.
+This module is for the definitions of the custom event types.

 ## `CustomEventType` class docstring